 Are you or someone you know a first-time coder?
+Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 If you’ve never coded before, finding the right place to start can be difficult.
 However, no matter the age, a good first tool/language to explore is Scratch.